apryor6/flaskerize/README.md

 # flaskerize
-Bundle and serve static web applications such as Angular or React with Flask APIs through a single, Flask app
+Bundle and serve static web applications such as Angular or React with python APIs through a single, combined Flask app